 As recommended in the Scoping Determination for the IMP, the University and its design team have worked in concert with representatives of the BRA and discussed the urban design principles of the IMP and the strategic decisions that led to the proposed future projects.
 The meetings allowed BRA urban design staff to offer recommendations and refinements to the IMP that promote high-quality design and achieve Boston College's campus planning goals, while remaining sensitive to the surrounding community.
-As a result of this process, the University is proposing the following revisions to elements of the IMP.
+This IMP, which was approved by the BRA, reflects the result of this process.